albertoRainieri/devops-challenge/CHALLENGE_REPORT.md

 - **_helpers.tpl**: Shared template helpers for consistent naming and labeling across all resources

 ### Kubernetes Resources
+For this project, the deployments were defined considering that all applications run as non-root users (UID 1000) with restricted capabilities, ensuring all capabilities are dropped.
+Both the application and MongoDB containers are configured to enforce non-root execution, prevent privilege escalation, and adhere to the principle of least privilege.
 The chart provisions the following Kubernetes resources:

 **Application Resources:**